 Another example of how I’m probably not judging on the music but whoever is singing it.
 Well I can assure you this really is the best ballad he’s ever done on his own.
 If he did one of those two covers from over a year ago instead of Awake, it wouldn’t make the top ten.
 The fact those were covers and written for other people who are most likely better singers than Jin means they focus more on showing off the vocalist rather than try to be a great song.
 Since Jin is given a ballad designed for him, it’s written for his limited vocal skills and lets the instrumental have some of the limelight.
 The fact his teaser/short film includes the instrumental by itself without Jin singing should make it more clear.

 While I would have liked to not wait over a week for Jin’s short film, the song fits as a conclusion to the teaser series.
 It gives off a video game credits and an 11-o’clock musical number feel, which is good for a ballad.
-And that is something I welcome k-pop has it.
+And that is something in K-Pop I’ll welcome.

 4. Not Today